MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-seller-app.md

 ## Relationship analytics

 **What do I need in order to use Relationship analytics?​**<br>
-Relationship analytics uses data from Dynamics 365 for Sales.
+Relationship analytics uses data from Dynamics 365 Sales.
 Optionally, it includes data from Exchange Online and LinkedIn InMail with the LinkedIn solution with sync-back enabled.
 For Exchange data, the graph is built only on user accounts situated in the United States.​

 **How do I enable Relationship analytics?​**<br>
 Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] and enable the Relationship analytics feature from  **Settings** > **AI setup**.​